Monitors (DC Comics): Solomon

-Monitor of Earth 8.
+Solomon is the Monitor of Earth 8.
 As a result of Bob's actions, the other Monitors take a more aggressive approach to maintaining the multiverse.
 Seeing it as a necessity under the circumstances, they all take on names as Bob has.
 Rallying behind the Monitor of Earth-8, now calling himself Solomon, they begin to fear that it is not only the anomalies that they must face, but also the virus infecting Karate Kid, Monarch's growing army, whoever is responsible for Jimmy Olsen's powers, and the possibility that a single individual may be behind all of these events.
 With the help of a female monitor, Solomon convinces the others to prepare for war.
 After Solomon's attempt to absorb Bob, the other Monitors voice their disapproval.
 Solomon reveals that he planned to join with his fellow Monitors and become the Source.
 The Monitors are then interrupted by Monarch.
 As the Monitors battle his army, Monarch reveals to Solomon that his actions were the catalyst to the creation of his army.
 Solomon, greatly distressed, flees to the Monitor satellite, where he is snubbed by the remaining Monitors.
 Solomon is then approached by Superman-Prime.
 Solomon tells Prime that Monarch is destroying the perfect universe, and Prime flies off to fight him.
 Darkseid then appears and offers Solomon assistance.
 They go to Apokolips, where they watch events unfold.
 While the planet is assimilated by Brother Eye, and a large part of it is destroyed by Pied Piper, Darkseid reveals that it was Solomon who attacked Captain Atom in Blüdhaven, triggering his transformation into Monarch.
 When Darkseid reveals his plans to control the Fifth World, Solomon appears to the heroes still on Apokolips, warning them of the danger, and teleporting them back to Earth.
 It is later revealed that the Earth he sent them to was the reconstituted Earth-51, as a way of stopping part of Darkseid's plan.
-Solomon is then seen on the Monitors' satellite, patiently awaiting Darkseid's next move.
+Solomon is seen on the Monitors' satellite, patiently awaiting Darkseid's next move.
 After Darkseid's death, Solomon creates a small monument to him on the Source Wall, and patiently begins planning anew.